bckenz-ai/bckenz-ai/README.md

 ## About

 Data-driven professional pursuing a B.S. in Data Science and Analytics at the University of Santo Tomas (Dean's Lister, GWA 1.469).
-My background sits at the intersection of data, finance, and operations — with hands-on experience ranging from building SQL/PHP databases in a corporate internship to developing an automated forex data pipeline and visualization dashboard.
+My background sits at the intersection of data, finance, and operations, with hands-on experience ranging from building SQL/PHP databases in a corporate internship to developing an automated forex data pipeline and visualization dashboard.
 I approach every problem with a bias toward analytical rigor, clear communication, and practical execution.

 ---